Now you are become death, destroyer of worlds

 - Fallout 3 allows the player to detonate Megaton's namesake bomb, wiping out the city entirely.
 It also comes with a few varieties of the mini-nuke sort, and even exploded cars left over from before the war go up in a nuclear detonation.
 All such explosions irradiate the immediate area.

-- Deus Ex: The player character chooses a new target for a nuclear missile already being launched by the big bad.
+- Deus Ex: The player character chooses a new target for a nuclear missile already being launched by the Big Bad.
+The new target?
+The Big Bad's HQ.

 - Mass Effect 2 features the M-920 Cain, the largest heavy weapon available.
 While the game goes out of its way to point out that the gun is in fact just a heavy kinetic weapon and not at all nuclear, it's still painted with classic radioactivity symbols, is referred to as the "The Nuke Gun" and creates the expected mushroom cloud.
 You only get one shot with it (two if you find all the ammo upgrades) and kills everything dead in a significant radius, including you if you're too close, with the exceptions of the thresher maw and the final boss.